da-x/fancydiff/README.md

 ## Dependencies

 This can be built with the Haskell community's 'stack' tool.
-Dependencies are entirely in Stackage.

 ## Setup